MattMcElheron/dnamfrailty-elastic-net/README.md

 ```

 ## Data availability
 No raw PHI/clinical data are committed to this repository.
 Place required inputs (e.g., `Bvalues`, `sheet`) in `data/` or provide paths accessible to the Rmd.
-If permitted, include **de-identified** minimal examples under `data/` or `inst/extdata/` and document them here.

 ## Reproducibility
-- Use `renv` (recommended) to generate a `renv.lock` for the exact package versions used in the paper.
-- CI (`render.yml`) installs minimal dependencies and renders the Rmd on each push/PR.
+- See `renv`.
-- Consider minting a Zenodo DOI upon acceptance and tagging a `v1.0.0` release.
+- Zenodo DOI available upon acceptance.

 ## Code availability (for manuscript)
 > The analysis code supporting this study is publicly available at: **https://github.com/USER/dnamfrailty-elastic-net** (tag: `v1.0.0`).
 A snapshot of the repository at publication is archived on Zenodo (DOI: *to be added upon release*).